PDXpert PLM Software

 - The source part isn't suitable for your application, and can't be added to your part's source list; or

-- Your requirement is too demanding (or not even needed) and can be revised; or
+- Your requirement is too demanding (or not even needed) and can be revised or removed; or

 - Where the extra cost is justified, each source part can be individually tested for compliance.